magao-x/handbook/observers/reduction/sparkles.rst

         .. warning::

-            Unsolved problem (as of June 2025): when we run the `F/LLOWFS` loop to control jitter in the coronagraph, the sats will have lower jitter than the sats (which can't have the fast jitter loop).
+            Unsolved problem (as of June 2025): when we run the `LOWFS` loop to control jitter in the coronagraph, the sats will have lower jitter than the unsats (which can't have the fast jitter loop).
 This shouldn't make a significant difference for image registration, but for PSF photometry it could have a large effect.
-Below we describe an in-development procedure for correction for this problem.
+Below we describe an in-development procedure to correct for this problem.

     #.
 For sparkles, try to optimize amplitude (i.e. brightness) so they are both visible in unsats in a reasonable amount of time
        but do not overwhelm the sats.
     #.
-For sparkles with the coronagraph, consider taking unsats with the sparkles both on and off to allow subtracting the Airy
+For sparkles with the coronagraph, consider taking `unsats` with the sparkles both on and off to allow subtracting the Airy
        pattern and diffraction spike structure.
 When the sparkles are at 45 degrees they land on the spikes.
     #.
 Consider taking unsats frequently during a long observation.
 Due to WFS camera drifts and general alignment drifts
        the PSF changes over time, as do conditions and resulting AO performance.
+The speckles themselves could also change shape due to ADC problems.
 Anecodotally, Strehl ratio is always lowest at the end of an observation.